arielzn/arielzn.github.io/_posts/2016-10-05-git-commands.markdown

 That's the setup.

-When developing in your fork it's a good idea to work in an independent 'dev' branch so the master can be always kept in sync with upstream and compared with our current work one.
+When developing in your fork it's a good idea to do it in an independent 'dev' branch so the master can be always kept in sync with upstream and compared with our current work one.

 {% highlight bash %}